-This ICAEW Know-How article was created by the Audit and Assurance Faculty.
-It is designed for UK group auditors with component auditors based in jurisdictions impacted by Coronavirus (COVID-19).
+This Audit and Assurance Faculty Know-How guide explores COVID-19 issues faced by UK group auditors with overseas component auditors.
 It offers practical considerations in relation to the work of component auditors to address the requirements in ISAs (UK).
 It may also be relevant for group auditors in other jurisdictions with similar requirements.

 If this is not possible, then the group auditor is required to undertake other measures, such as additional work, and inform the FRC.
 The requirement in paragraph 42-1(a) of ISA (UK) 600 to inform the FRC is a ‘UK-plus’ to the standard, but other jurisdictions may have similar local requirements.

 Many auditors have met this requirement in the past through local site visits to the component auditor team to review key audit working papers and attend closing meetings with local management.
-With travel restrictions in place, group auditors will need to consider whether alternative procedures can be put in place that still allow them to meet the requirements of ISA (UK) 600.
+With travel restrictions in place, group auditors will need to consider whether alternative procedures still allow them to meet the requirements of ISA (UK) 600.